 How Can You Tell If Your Sewer Line Is in Trouble?

-white question mark on a blue backgroundWhile you probably don’t think very much about it, your home’s sewer line is a vital part of your plumbing system, hygienically removing wastewater from the plumbing in your home and transferring it to the city’s sewer system.
+White question mark in the center of a blue circle, casting a slight shadow.While you probably don’t think very much about it, your home’s sewer line is a vital part of your plumbing system, hygienically removing wastewater from the plumbing in your home and transferring it to the city’s sewer system.
 Your sewer line is most likely buried beneath your yard and property, which keeps it safe from damage and wear from the weather.

 Unfortunately, when trouble does arise, it requires a professional plumber in Yelm to manage.
 But fortunately, we have the most up-to-date equipment and training to handle the job with ease.
 We’re able to fairly easily access your sewer line, repair leaks, clean out clogs, and manage any other problems without even needing to excavate the pipe.